Dover High School

 A Message from the Principal

-Dover High School has been rated "Excellent", the State of Ohio's highest designation every year since 2002, the inception of the current designation system, and is a member of the College Board.
-In 2010, 2011, and 2013, Dover High School was recognized by US News and World Report as "One of America's Best High Schools."
+Dover High School was rated "Excellent," the State of Ohio’s highest designation, every year from 2002 until 2013 when the State changed the rating system for schools.
+Dover High School is also a member of the College Board and in 2010, 2011, 2013, 2014, 2015 and 2016 was recognized by US News and World Report as "One of America's Best High Schools."

 Academic opportunity awaits each student through a challenging curriculum of college preparatory, dual-credit, and Advanced Placement courses, as well as a diverse range of elective courses and intervention services.
+DHS has been named to the AP Honor Roll by The College Board two consecutive years.
 Dover High School is also a nationally-accredited Project Lead the Way® school.
 Dover High School has a dedicated staff that is committed to continuous school improvement, including a vision of increased student academic achievement through proven successful instructional strategies.

 Dover High School continues to provide exceptional opportunities for students through athletics, theater, music and the fine arts — recognizing that all of these activities play an integral role in educating the whole student.